The Giant Gila Monster is 1959 giant monster movie directed by Ray Kellogg (as part of a double-feature with The Killer Shrews).

 - Developing Doomed Characters: It takes about fifty minutes before the lizard finally smashes a train, and sixty before it crashes a teen party.

 - Diabolus ex Nihilo: We are never given any explanation for the monster's origin.
 Chase and the Sheriff posit that giant animals might be created by a particular saline solution affecting the pituitary gland and causing uncontrollable growth, but the movie never confirms this is what happened.

 - Disappeared Dad: Chase's father apparently died while working for Mr. Wheeler.

-- Infant Immortality: The lizard isn't particularly scary to begin with, but it gets a lot less so when it completely fails to catch and eat a crippled nine-year-old.
+- Improbable Infant Survival: The lizard isn't particularly scary to begin with, but it gets a lot less so when it completely fails to catch and eat a crippled nine-year-old.

 - Littlest Cancer Patient: Missy, Chase's crippled baby sister.